 Adding XARELTO® to your low-dose aspirin

-In fact, in a clinical trial, almost 96% of people with chronic CAD or PAD taking XARELTO® 2.5 mg twice daily, in combination with low-dose aspirin, did not have a heart attack, stroke, or die from a cardiovascular event.†
+In fact, in a clinical trial, almost 96% of people with CAD taking XARELTO® 2.5 mg twice daily, in combination with low-dose aspirin, did not have a heart attack, stroke, or die from a cardiovascular event.†

 How XARELTO® works with aspirin

 XARELTO® works together with aspirin to help protect you from blood clots that may cause a heart attack, stroke, or cardiovascular death.
 Think of XARELTO® and aspirin like two members of the same team whose job it is to prevent blood clots from forming and growing.
-But they each play different positions—aspirin, an antiplatelet blood thinner, helps keep platelets (which are pieces of blood cells) from sticking together, and XARELTO®, an anticoagulant blood thinner, helps slow down the blood's clotting process.
+But they each play different positions—aspirin, an antiplatelet blood thinner, helps keep platelets (which are a type of blood cell) from sticking together, and XARELTO®, an anticoagulant blood thinner, helps slow down the blood's clotting process.

-Until recently, aspirin had to play defense on its own, but a study showed that adding XARELTO® to the team helps further reduce the risk of a heart attack, stroke, and cardiovascular death, compared to aspirin alone.
+A study showed that adding XARELTO® to low-dose aspirin helps further reduce the risk of a heart attack, stroke, and cardiovascular death, compared to aspirin alone.

 Bleeding risk with XARELTO® plus low-dose aspirin